anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 Drawing a _Simile_
 ===

-To draw a _simile_, we can observe an interesting thing in docker-compose.
+To draw a _simile_, we can pay attention to how docker-compose works.
 In `docker-compose` we tell the `Docker-Compose` framework(in a YAML file) to spin up certain things at certain ports etc, and then, things are done for us by the framework.

 > _That's declarative way of doing things_